cfpb/development/javascript.md

 ## Semicolons`;`

-TWe advocate for using semicolons at the end of each line.
+We advocate for using semicolons at the end of each line.
 This choice is done to avoid potential issues with Automatic Semicolon Insertion _(ASI)_.

 ## Strings

 Strings should always be quoted using the same quotation mark.
 Use `'` or `"` consistently throughout your codebase.
 Ensure the team is using the same quotation mark in every portion of JavaScript that's authored.
-In general, we prefer to use sing quotation marks `'`.
+In general, we prefer to use single quotation marks `'`.

 ##### Bad